This post may include affiliate links; see our disclosure policy.

-Here’s the best Fuzzy Navel recipe, that 1980’s drink with OJ and peach schnapps!
-A few tricks take it to star level.
+Try this Fuzzy Navel recipe, that classic drink that pairs with orange juice and peach schnapps for a refreshingly smooth sip!
+Here are a few tricks to take it to the next level.

-The Fuzzy Navel has a reputation that precedes it, right?
-This fruity party drink is a child of the 1980’s, a marriage of peach schnapps and orange juice.
-Like so many drinks of that era, it’s too sweet and uses a trendy ingredient that was novel at the time.
+The Fuzzy Navel has a reputation that precedes it.
+This fruity party drink is a child of the 1980s, a marriage of peach schnapps and orange juice.
+Like many drinks of that era, it’s sweet and uses a trendy ingredient.
 But guess what?
-This drink isn’t all that bad.
-In fact, you can make a classy Fuzzy Navel drink to rival any Screwdriver or Harvey Wallbanger!
-We were surprisingly won over by this one and its “pleasantly peachy” aroma.
-Here are the tricks to the best version of this drink recipe!
+This drink is pretty darn tasty.

 Fuzzy Navel ingredients

-The Fuzzy Navel ingredients are often combined in an equal parts ratio, but this makes for an intensely sweet, searing peach drink.
-A better ratio for a more balanced drink is:
+The Fuzzy Navel’s two main ingredients are often combined in an equal parts ratio, but that makes for an intensely sweet drink.
+In my opinion, the ratio for a more balanced drink is this:

-The Fuzzy Navel is a 1980’s party drink, so there’s really no need to turn it into a sophisticated craft cocktail.
-At the same time, there are a few things you can do to class it up so it becomes the best version of its former 1980’s glory.
-Here’s what we recommend for the best Fuzzy Navel recipe:
+The Fuzzy Navel is a 1980s party drink, so there’s really no need to turn it into a sophisticated craft cocktail.
+At the same time, there are a few things you can do to class it up.
+Here’s what I recommend for the best Fuzzy Navel:

 - Use the 1:2 ratio.
-Equal parts is much too strong!
-A balanced Fuzzy Navel recipe has less peach schnapps than OJ.
+I’ve said this already, but equal parts is much too strong.
+A more balanced Fuzzy Navel recipe has less peach schnapps than OJ.

-- Use no sugar added orange juice, or fresh!
-Grab the best quality brand of orange juice you can: no sugar added is a must.
+- Use no-sugar-added orange juice or fresh juice.
+Grab the best quality brand of orange juice you can.
+No-sugar-added is a must.
 Even better, make it with fresh orange juice!
-You’ll taste the difference.
+You can taste the difference.

 - Add garnishes.
-A few orange slices and mint sprigs takes the drink from blah to beautiful.
+A few orange slices and mint sprigs take the drink from blah to beautiful.

 Peach schnapps is the main ingredient in a Fuzzy Navel.
-But what actually is it?
+But what is it, really?
+Here’s a little more background:

 - Peach schnapps is a type of schnapps made by adding peach flavoring to a clear grain spirit.
-So, it’s not vodka.
-It was introduced in 1984 under the DeKuyper brand and quickly became the top selling schnapps in America.
-(As a note, we avoid DeKuyper for other liqueurs like triple sec and creme de cassis, since on the lower end of the quality spectrum.)
+It was introduced in 1984 under the DeKuyper brand and quickly became the top-selling schnapps in America.

-- What does peach schnapps taste like?
-The flavor is intensely fruity and peachy.
+- The flavor of peach schnapps is intensely fruity and peachy.
 A little goes a long way!

 - What other drinks use peach schnapps?
 Use it in place of peach puree in a Bellini, or add a little swig to intensify the flavors in a Peach Margarita.
-Or, just combine it with bubbles and a squeeze of lime (sometimes called a Fizzy Peachtree).
+Or, just combine it with bubbles and a squeeze of lime for a drink called a Fizzy Peachtree.

 - 2 cups peach schnapps